 Celebrating Our Gift-Giving God

-Christmas reminds us of how our God loves giving.
+Christmas reminds us of how giving our God is.
 For God so loved . . .
 He gave.
 At Christmas He gave us His only Son!
 His gift-giving is the reason why we give gifts to each other during this season.
 It is also the reason why we invite you every Christmas to join us in giving to initiatives that are on God’s heart.
 Our Christmas Gift has two types of gifts: Equipping and Building.
-This Advent, as we celebrate how Jesus reveals to us the heart of God, we hope you will join us in celebrating His gift by giving joyfully to the causes identified here.
+This Advent, as we learn about ordinary people who put their faith in an extraordinary God who became man, we hope you will join us in celebrating His gift by giving joyfully to the causes identified here.
 If you have children, talk with them about these purposes.
-Read and pray over each one and ask God to increase your joy in Him this Christmas season as we get the chance to give to others.
+Read and pray over each one and ask God to increase your faith in Him this Christmas season as we get the chance to give to others.

 Equipping